skylerfutrell/pervasion-gvic-2025/README.md

-# Gun Violence Incident Counter
+# "Pervasion": the Gun Violence Incident Counter

 **Simulating a live data dashboard on U.S. gun-related incidents.**
 **Disclaimer: Estimated using U.S. incident averages.
 Not a live data feed.**